What is Noise-Induced Hearing Loss?

 How to Prevent Noise-Induced Hearing Loss

 When compared with other types of hearing losses, NIHL is the only that can be completely prevented.
-It’s important for organizations to provide appropriate training to their employees on how to practice hearing health, and take appropriate safety measures to ensure their safety.
+It’s important for organizations to provide appropriate training to their employees on how to practice hearing health, and take appropriate safety measures to ensure their health and safety.

 There are several steps that organizations can take to prevent noise-induced hearing loss in their employees: